Fish anatomy: Intestines

 As with other vertebrates, the intestines of fish consist of two segments, the small intestine and the large intestine.
 In most higher vertebrates, the small intestine is further divided into the duodenum and other parts.
 In fish, the divisions of the small intestine are not as clear, and the terms anterior intestine or proximal intestine may be used instead of duodenum.

 In bony fish, the intestine is relatively short, typically around one and a half times the length of the fish's body.
 It commonly has a number of pyloric caeca, small pouch-like structures along its length that help to increase the overall surface area of the organ for digesting food.
 There is no ileocaecal valve in teleosts, with the boundary between the small intestine and the rectum being marked only by the end of the digestive epithelium.
 There is no small intestine as such in non-teleost fish, such as sharks, sturgeons, and lungfish.
 Instead, the digestive part of the gut forms a spiral intestine, connecting the stomach to the rectum.
 In this type of gut, the intestine itself is relatively straight, but has a long fold running along the inner surface in a spiral fashion, sometimes for dozens of turns.
 This fold creates a valve-like structure that greatly increases both the surface area and the effective length of the intestine.
 The lining of the spiral intestine is similar to that of the small intestine in teleosts and non-mammalian tetrapods.
 In lampreys, the spiral valve is extremely small, possibly because their diet requires little digestion.
 Hagfish have no spiral valve at all, with digestion occurring for almost the entire length of the intestine, which is not subdivided into different regions.

 Pyloric caeca

-The pyloric caecum is a pouch, usually peritoneal, at the beginning of the large intestine.
-It receives faecal material from the ileum, and connects to the ascending colon of the large intestine.
-It is present in most amniotes, and also in lungfish.
-Many fish in addition have a number of small outpocketings, also called pyloric caeca, along their intestine; despite the name they are not homologous to the caecum of amniotes.
-Their purpose is to increase the overall surface area of the digestive epithelium, therefore optimizing the absorption of sugars, amino acids, and dipeptides, among other nutrients.